-- considers should be brought to the trustees' attention, or a statement that there are none.
-If there are circumstances which it considers should be brought to the trustees' attention, the auditor should send a copy of the statement to OSCR. - 47.
-The auditor is required by Section 46 of the 2005 Act (Scotland) to report to OSCR if, in connection with an audit of a charity, the auditor becomes aware of a matter of material significance to OSCR's regulatory functions under Sections 28, 30 or 31 of the 2005 Act (Scotland).103 A similar reporting duty is placed on independent examiners.
+- 46. Where an auditor ceases to hold office for any reason, Regulation 10 of the 2006 Regulations (Scotland) states that the auditor must include in its notice of resignation a statement as to any circumstances connected with its resignation which it considers should be brought to the trustees' attention, or a statement that there are none.
+If there are circumstances which it considers should be brought to the trustees' attention, the auditor sends a copy of the statement to OSCR. - 47.
+The auditor is required by Section 46 of the 2005 Act (Scotland) to report to OSCR if, in connection with an audit of a charity, the auditor becomes aware of a matter of material significance to OSCR's regulatory functions under Sections 28, 30 or 31 of the 2005 Act (Scotland).
+A similar reporting duty is placed on independent examiners.